-Endometriosis is a common health problem in women.
-It gets its name from the word, endometrium (en-doh-MEE-tree-um), the tissue that lines the uterus or womb.
-Endometriosis occurs when this tissue grows outside of the uterus on other organs or structures in the body.
+Endometriosis, sometimes called "endo," is a common health problem in women.
+It gets its name from the word endometrium, (en-doh-MEE-tree-um) the tissue that normally lines the uterus or womb.
+Endometriosis happens when this tissue grows outside of your uterus and on other areas in your body where it doesn't belong.

 To keep lower estrogen levels in your body, you can: